 What software is available to create 3D models?

 We recommend the free, browser-based program called Tinkercad for beginners.
-Other free programs are Blender, Sketchup or 123D Design.
+Other free programs are Blender and Sketchup.
 Blender is available on the public internet computers at all CCPL branches.
 Designs can also be downloaded from Thingiverse, a design community for sharing 3D printable objects.